rustviz/rustviz/README.md

 Great, this is how you can generate and view visualizations created using *RustViz*.
 Now let's create one from scratch!

 ## Step-By-Step Guide
 In this section, we'll dive into creating an example, [string_from_move_print](src/examples/string_from_move_print).
+Note that all visualization examples are placed under [`rustviz/src/examples/`](src/examples) directory and you can create a new directory in [`rustviz/src/examples/`](src/examples) of your own.
 First, take note of the file structure we'll need to run the example:
 ```shell
 string_from_move_print
 ├── input